-Several analysis tools have been developed for the analysis of excited baryons, among them the so-called dynamical coupled channel approaches, pursued in the ANL-Osaka (former EBAC) collaboration, in the Jülich-Athens-GWU collaboration, in the Dubna-Mainz-Taipeh (DMT) group and others [120, 121, 122, 123], see Fig. 3.1 for recent results.
+Several analysis tools have been developed for the analysis of excited baryons, among them the so-called dynamical coupled-channel approaches, pursued in the ANL-Osaka (former EBAC) collaboration, in the Jülich-Athens-GWU collaboration, in the Dubna-Mainz-Taipeh (DMT) group, and others [135-138]; see Fig. 3.1 for recent results.
 The left-hand cuts are approximated perturbatively by u-channel baryon exchanges, while s-channel unitarity, driven by the right-hand cut, is respected exactly.
 The discussed $\pi\pi N$ three-body states are included such that two-body subsystems describe the corresponding phase shifts.
 Subthreshold non-analyticities such as the circular cut, short nucleon cut, and further left-hand cuts are present.
 Exchanges in t- and u-channel are truncated to the lightest (excited) hadrons.
 These exchanges provide a background that connects different partial waves and limits the room for resonances.
-In the Jülich approach, the t-channel dynamics for the ρ and σ quantum numbers is provided by the use of dispersive techniques and a fit to $N\bar{N} \to \pi\pi$ data [124].
+In the Jülich approach, the t-channel dynamics for the ρ and σ quantum numbers is provided by the use of dispersive techniques and a fit to $N\bar{N} \to \pi\pi$ data [139].

 Another aspect of three-body dynamics is the consistent implementation of two-body decays.
-It has been shown [125] that unitarity in the three-body sense can be achieved by complementing three-body states with appropriate exchange processes.
+It has been shown [140] that unitarity in the three-body sense can be achieved by complementing three-body states with appropriate exchange processes.
 For example, in the three-pion system a $\pi\rho(770)[\pi\pi]$ state requires appropriate pion exchanges to fulfill unitarity.
-That principle has inspired the construction of dynamical coupled-channel approaches in baryon analysis as well [120, 121].
-In meson analysis, three-body unitarity has been explored in [126], using effective Lagrangians and isobars, that fulfill two-body unitarity and fit the corresponding phase shifts.
+That principle has inspired the construction of dynamical coupled-channel approaches in baryon analysis as well [135, 136].
+In meson analysis, three-body unitarity has been explored in [141], using effective Lagrangians and isobars, that fulfill two-body unitarity and fit the corresponding phase shifts.
 If one restricts the rescattering series to the first term, one recovers an amplitude closely related to the traditional isobar picture that may or may not be unitary in the two-body sense, but is never unitary in the three-body sense.
 Summing up the consistently constructed interaction beyond the leading term, including rearrangement graphs, restores unitarity in the three-body sense.
-See also [127], where three-body unitarity based on point-like interactions is considered.
+See also [142], where three-body unitarity based on point-like interactions is considered.
 Coming back to the analysis of excited baryons, three-body unitarity is sometimes not manifestly included but effectively approximated by free phases as in the D-vector approach by the Bonn-Gatchina group.
-Similarly, in the MAID analysis, unitarity is restored by complex phases [128].
+Similarly, in the MAID analysis, unitarity is approximated by complex phases [75].

-In dynamical coupled channel approaches, usually a scattering equation with off-shell dependence of the driving interaction is solved.
+In dynamical coupled-channel approaches, usually a scattering equation with off-shell dependence of the driving interaction is solved.
 If the interaction is factorized on-shell, the integral equation reduces to a matrix equation in coupled channels.
 Real, dispersive parts of the intermediate propagating states can be maintained.
 Such contributions are relevant for the reliable analytic continuation to search for resonance poles and residues.

-Analyses of this type are pursued by the GWU/INS (SAID) approach in the Chew-Mandelstam formulation [129, 130], by the Bonn-Gatchina group in the N/D formulation [131, 132], and by the Kent State [133] and the Zagreb [134] groups in the Cernegie-Mellon-Berkeley (CMB) formulation.
-The Giessen group uses a K-matrix formalism [135, 136] while the MAID approach employs a unitary isobar approach in which the final state interaction is taken from the SAID approach [128].
-Dispersive approaches and unitary isobar analyses on meson electroproduction have been performed by the JLab group [137] and two-pion electroproduction is analyzed at JLab as well [138].
+Analyses of this type are pursued by the GWU/INS (SAID) approach in the Chew-Mandelstam formulation [73, 74], by the Bonn-Gatchina group in the N/D formulation [143, 144], and by the Kent State [145] and the Zagreb [146] groups in the Carnegie-Mellon-Berkeley (CMB) formulation.
+The Gießen group uses a K-matrix formalism [147, 148], while the MAID approach employs a unitary isobar approach in which the final-state interaction is taken from the SAID approach [75].
+Dispersive approaches and unitary isobar analyses on meson electroproduction have been performed by the JLab group [149].
+Two-pion electroproduction is analyzed at JLab as well [150].